Public Health Research@Maryland 2018

 Explore and learn about recent advances in public health, ongoing research opportunities and the potential for new collaborations between the University of Maryland, College Park, the University of Maryland, Baltimore, and other state and regional community, public health and academic partners.
-Researchers from diverse disciplines are invited to submit posters in support of this year’s theme—Action for Health Equity —which will focus on strategies to reduce health disparities and build a stronger movement for health equity.
-Participants may also submit photographs in our first PHR@M photo contest.
+Researchers from diverse disciplines are invited to submit posters that highlight innovations in public health research and practice.
+Participants may also submit photographs in the second annual PHR@M photo contest.

 The 2016 Public Health Research@Maryland, with the theme From Community Engagement to Population Health, hosted more than 450 people.The goal was to showcase research collaborations supported by SPH and other public health institutions.
 Many of the featured panelists and speakers discussed the role of community-based health in public health campaigns.
 Dr. Dean Schillinger, professor in the UCSF School of Medicine and international, was one of the keynote speakers.
 He gave a presentation about a youth-led health literacy campaign to raise awareness about pre-diabetes in children of color.
 This campaign featured poetry and music from young activists from different communities.